adonisjs/v6-docs/content/docs/fundamentals/hmr.md

 Until recently, the traditional way of working with AdonisJS was to launch the dev server with the command `node ace serve --watch`, which would take care of completely restarting the server/node process each time a file was modified, just like Nodemon does for example.

-This process works well, but depending on certain things, it's sometimes not the most optimal:
+This process usually works well, but sometimes it's not the most efficient during development for a few reasons:

-- Sometimes you have a lot of configured packages, and therefore providers that execute on each restart.
-This can slow down the startup process.
-- If you use TSX as a template engine, then a simple modification of, let's say, paddings or margins in one of your views forces you to reload the entire server, resulting in a quite slow feedback loop.
+- If you use TSX as a template engine, even a small change in a view file requires a full server restart.
+- Having many packages set up can slow down the server restart process.
+Waiting for the server to restart can be frustrating.
+- The more complex your application becomes, the longer the server takes to restart.
+- And waiting 1 or 2 seconds every time you make a change before being able to see the result, can be frustrating.

 To correct these issues and improve the development experience, AdonisJS 6.x.x introduced Hot Module Reloading (HMR) based on [Hot-Hook](https://github.com/julien-R44/hot-hook), also developed by the Core Team.

 :::tip

-Make sure to read the extensive documentation of [Hot-Hook](https://github.com/julien-R44/hot-hook) to understand in more detail how it works.
+Make sure to read the extensive documentation of [Hot-Hook](https://github.com/julien-R44/hot-hook) to get a better understanding of the underlying concepts.
+We gonna cover the AdonisJS specific part in this documentation.

+We also recommend reading the blog post [Hot Module Reloading in AdonisJS](https://adonisjs.com/blog/hmr-in-adonisjs) to get a better understanding of the feature.

 :::